publisha/publisha.github.io/index.md

 ---
 # What is this website about?

-Chris Jennings teaches at Oxford Brookes University for Undergraduate and Postgraduate modules on Digital Publishing.
-He also is a consultant specialising in eBook Production.
+Chris Jennings teaches Undergraduate and Postgraduate modules on Digital Publishing at Oxford Brookes University.
+He also is a consultant specialising in eBook production.

 Right now a lot of my documents are to found on my [PagetoScreen][b016960a] web site.
 I also have created lots of PDFs for my students and often printed these out (sometime 70 copies!).